ProjectMAC/propagators/doc/programmer-guide.rst

 Making Propagator Networks
 ======================================================================

-The "read and syntax" phase of the Scheme-Propagators is the "read and eval" phase of the host Scheme; with the understanding that all Scheme variables that get bound to cells are propagator variables, and all Scheme variables that get bound to other Scheme objects are "syntax" from the perspective of Scheme-Propagators.
+The "read and syntax" phase of Scheme-Propagators is the "read and eval" phase of the host Scheme; with the understanding that all Scheme variables that get bound to cells are propagator variables, and all Scheme variables that get bound to other Scheme objects are "syntax" from the perspective of Scheme-Propagators.
+Things that can live in cells are the first-class entities of Scheme-Propagators, and other things from the host Scheme are second-class as far as the Scheme-Propagators langauge is concerned.

 Scheme-Propagators therefore has a "macro system" that is much more developed than the propagator language itself, because MIT/GNU Scheme